Hochschild cohomology of generalised Grassmannians: Preliminaries

 as~$G$\dash representations, where~$\ell(w)$ denotes the length of the element~$w\in\weyl_G$. \end{enumerate} \end{theorem}

-In most cases we cannot apply the Borel--Weil--Bott theorem on the nose to compute the sheaf cohomology of~$\bigwedge^p\tangent_{G/P}$, as in general this equivariant vector bundle is not completely reducible.
+In most cases we cannot apply the Borel--Weil--Bott theorem on the nose to compute the sheaf cohomology of~$\bigwedge^p\tangent_{G/P}$.
+These are the vector bundles we will be interested in when studying Hochschild cohomology, but in general these equivariant vector bundles are not completely reducible.
 This fact is the main reason for the existence of this paper.

-\begin{remark} When describing Hochschild cohomology it is more natural to emphasise the structure as a representation of the Lie algebra, i.e.~we will rather write~$\representation{w(\lambda + \rho)-\rho}{\mathfrak{g}}$. \end{remark}
+\begin{remark} When describing Hochschild cohomology it is more natural to emphasise the structure as a representation of the Lie algebra, i.e.,~we will rather write~$\representation{w(\lambda + \rho)-\rho}{\mathfrak{g}}$. \end{remark}

-\paragraph{On dominant weights.} Recall that a weight $\lambda$ is called \emph{regular}, if it does not lie on a wall of the Weyl chamber.
-Equivalently, a weight $\lambda$ is regular if and only if